charithmu/perception_pipeline/README.md

 * Output can either be saved to *.pcd files or streamed with ROS messages.
 * Current test setup achieved 20hz resolution with 100-150ms.
 Highly depended on the host system.

-## Startup Procedure after restart of computer:
+## Startup Procedure:

-1. check these services are running, if not start. sudo systemctl restart ptp4l sudo systemctl restart phc2sys
+1. check these services are running, if not start.
+* sudo systemctl restart ptp4l
+* sudo systemctl restart phc2sys

 2. Start roscore
 roscore